Today we had a great Social Media Meetup with a bunch of awesome attendees! Thanks to all who came.

 Then putting that into your Instagram profile will populate your Google Analytics with quality info so you can see when someone comes to your site from Instagram:

 - Instagram – Tagging People: An added bonus comes from tagging people in your photos, different from when you just @them.
-When someone is tagged in a photo, the photo actually shows up under the “tagged” images section of their profile, like in the image below.
+When you tag someone in a photo, it shows up under the “tagged” images section of their profile, like in the image below.
 Just gives you one more spot for your photos to show up on Instagram. [tweet this]

-- Instagram – Hashtag Etiquette: There are pretty much three types of people in the world:
+- Instagram – Hashtag Etiquette: There are roughly three types of people in the world:

 - The No-hashtagger.
 I never use hashtags because it’s waaaay too trendy of a thing to do.